andrew/ultimate-awesome/README.md

 - [awesome-my-raspberrypi-micro-desktop](https://github.com/yi-yunseok/awesome-my-raspberrypi-micro-desktop) - This Awesome List curates the software and libraries using on my own Raspberry Pi micro-desktop.
 - [awesome-freelance-fr](https://github.com/zedix/awesome-freelance-fr) - Awesome resources for IT freelance in France.
 - [awesome-attack-and-defense-in-nlp](https://github.com/zhjohnchan/awesome-attack-and-defense-in-nlp) - A curated list of attack and defense in NLP. :-).
+- [awesome-zircon](https://github.com/zircon-tech/awesome-zircon) - This repository is built using git submodules and aims to provide a single resource of utilities for the Zircon team.
 - [lousy-list](https://github.com/zpratt/lousy-list) - A quasi catalog of my mind.
 - [my-awesome-github-stars](https://github.com/zsoltika/my-awesome-github-stars) - A currated list of my GitHub stars.
 - [awesome-wormhole](https://github.com/0xbitzz/awesome-wormhole) - 🌪 A curated list of awesome resources, tools and projects, related to the Wormhole protocol. 🌪.